All Episodes

 Big guy, meaning Obama, this is the teleprompter talking to us here on its blog.

-We're gonna be speaking at the AMA.
+We're going to be speaking at the AMA.

-It might seem like the wrong forum for big guy to talk about how under our health care plan we're essentially going to take money out of the pockets of doctors and make them work for free, but that's overlooking Two facts.
+It might seem like the wrong forum for Big Guy to talk about how under our health care plan, we're essentially going to take money out of the pockets of doctors and make them work for free, but that's overlooking two facts.

 One, this is Obama, and we're doing it in Chicago.